gem/oq-engine/doc/web-api.md

 Response: Redirects to [/v1/calc/:calc_id](#get-v1calchazardcalc_id), where `calc_id` is the ID of the newly created calculation.

+#### POST /v1/calc/submit

+Submit a new calculation by specifying a input file local to the server

+Parameters:

+    * job_ini: a local oq engine job configuration file or a zipped archive
+    * hazard_job_id: the hazard calculation ID upon which to run the risk calculation; specify this or hazard_result (only for risk calculations)

+Response: a JSON dictionary with keys 'job_id', 'status', 'pid'

 #### POST /v1/valid/

 Check if a given XML text is a valid NRML.